biankatpas/biankatpas/README.md

 🚀 I'm familiar with many tools and frameworks such as OpenCV, scikit-learn, Keras, TensorFlow, LangChain, LLMs, Retrieval-Augmented Generation (RAG), vector databases, SQL, NoSQL, Django Rest Framework, Flask, FastAPI, Beautiful Soup, SQLAlchemy, Python, Node.js, Git, and Docker.
 I have also practical experience with AWS services and integrating third-party APIs.

-❤️ As a Software Engineer, I'm passionate about learning new technologies and applying them to solve real-world problems.
+❤️ As a AI Engineer, I'm passionate about learning new technologies and applying them to solve real-world problems.

 📍 Based in **Santa Catarina, Brazil**.